codiechanel/rxjs-template/README.md

 interpolate({x : config({duration : 1000, value: 20})})
 ```

 In react spring, it wont rerender your component like in a render props method.
 Instead it delegates it to some wrapper like `<animated.circle>`.
 From there it can choose whether to animate it by setting the attribute directly, or setting it via css.
 I suspect it uses css transforms since it owns the component so it has access to the element id.
+Setting via css has some advantages for it bypasses react rendering cycle.

 This code will render only once.
 The component that actually rerenders is `animated.circle`.